Rubber duck debugging

-Rubber duck debugging (or rubberducking) is a debugging technique in software engineering.
-A programmer explains their code, step by step, in natural language—either aloud or in writing—to reveal mistakes and misunderstandings.
+Rubber duck debugging (or rubberducking) is a debugging technique in software engineering, wherein a programmer explains their code, step by step, in natural language—either aloud or in writing—to reveal mistakes and misunderstandings.

-The name is a reference to a story in the book The Pragmatic Programmer.
-It tells a story of a developer who carried a rubber duck and explained their code to it line by line.
+Origin and definition

+The name is a reference to an anecdote told in The Pragmatic Programmer by Andy Hunt and Dave Thomas.
+The book described rubber ducking as the method of explaining a problem to another party who does not "need to say a word; the simple act of explaining, step by step, what the code is supposed to do often causes the problem to leap off the screen and announce itself".
+The term referred to a research assistant, Greg Pugh, who carried around a rubber duck to which he could address such explanations.
 Variations of the practice use other objects or even pets; teddy bears are especially common.

 Approach

 Programmers often discover solutions while explaining a problem to someone else, even to people with no programming knowledge.
 Describing the code, and comparing to what it actually does, exposes inconsistencies.
 Explaining a subject also forces the programmer to look at it from new perspectives and can provide a deeper understanding.

 The programmer explaining their solution to an inanimate object (such as a rubber duck) has the advantage of not requiring another human, but also works better than thinking aloud without an audience.
 This approach has been taught in computer science and software engineering courses.